granolocks/gabekoss.com/content/blog/2013-12-21-my_nanowrimo_stats.md

   <div id="wc-graph"></div>
 </div>

-Each bar indicates a date any will show you the exact number of words reached on that date.
-The light line is created from the word count at time I made a substantial save.
+The vertical axis represents the word count of the story as it grew.
+Each bar indicates the total number of words reached per day.
+Hovering your mouse will show you the exact number of words reached on that date.
+The light line is created from the word count done each time I made a substantial save.

 ## Common Words